MReP1/LittleGooseOffice/README.md

 This project was originally started as my graduation design in college.
 The code is still a bit rough, but it is my first relatively complete project.
 I will continue to improve and maintain this open-source project in the future.

 I am the product manager, designer, and developer of this project.
-Due to my limited ability, you may see the shadow of many other software in this project.
 If you have any suggestions, please feel free to submit an issue.

 I will put all my knowledge into practice in this project, including interaction design, UI design, motion design, and programming.